maxravel/cssFreestyle/README.md

-Site with javascript toggle class: transform, gradient, shadow.
+#Site with javascript toggle class: transform, gradient, shadow.

+to do: add transition time for adding gradient;